MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 ---

 title: Create a work breakdown structure
-description: This topic explains how to create a work breakdown structure (WBS) inclusive of the basic controls in the new scheduling interface.
+description: This article explains how to create a work breakdown structure (WBS) inclusive of the basic controls in the new scheduling interface.
 author:  ruhercul
 ms.date: 12/16/2021
 ms.topic: article